ubcgif/dcip2d/content/runningtheprograms.rst

    adjust the target misfit to a higher value.
 Also an investigation as to which data are most poorly fit can be informative.
 It may be that the assigned standard deviations to specific data are unrealistically small.
-The program restarts using the information in and .
+The program restarts using the information in ipinv2d.out and ipinv2d.con.

--  The value at which the program reproduced the data.
+-  *CHIFACT* The value at which the program reproduced the data.
 The choices after this keyword are:

-   #. where the program will start with 1e-3 initially and then when the
+   #. *DEFAULT* where the program will start with 1e-3 initially and then when the
       misfit stop decreasing, the chi factor will be changed by 10%

-   #. the value to set the chi factor (1 is when the data misfit equals
+   #. *constant* the value to set the chi factor (1 is when the data misfit equals
-      the number of data), or if a value is not there, but is given, the program will stop when the data misfit reaches the number of data
+      the number of data), or if a value is not there, but *CHIFACT* is given, the program will stop when the data misfit reaches the number of data

--  The choices after this keyword are:
+-  *TOPO* The choices after this keyword are:

-   #. followed by the name of the topography file
+   #. *FILE* followed by the name of the topography file

-   #. for flat topography at an elevation of 0.
+   #. *DEFAULT* for flat topography at an elevation of 0.

--  The choices for the initial model are:
+-  *INIT_MOD* The choices for the initial model are:

-   #. name of the initial chargeability file
+   #. *FILE filename* name of the initial chargeability file

-   #. the value for the initial chargeability throughout the mesh
+   #. *VALUE constant* the value for the initial chargeability throughout the mesh

-   #. for the initial model to be set to the reference model.
+   #. *DEFAULT* for the initial model to be set to the reference model.

--  The choices for the reference model are:
+-  *REF_MOD* The choices for the reference model are:

-   #. name of the reference chargeability file
+   #. *FILE filename* name of the reference chargeability file

-   #. the value for the reference chargeability throughout the mesh
+   #. *VALUE constant* the value for the reference chargeability throughout the mesh

-   #. the reference model is set to zero.
+   #. *DEFAULT* the reference model is equal to 0.

--  The choices for the conductivity model (required) are:
+-  *COND* The choices for the conductivity model (required) are:

-   #. name of the conductivity file
+   #. *FILE filename* name of the conductivity file

-   #. the value for the conductivity throughout the mesh. **NOTE**: The
+   #. *VALUE constant* the value for the conductivity throughout the mesh. **NOTE**: The
       conductivity of a uniform half space for IP inversions should only be used for preliminary examination of the data.
 When there is little structure in the background conductivity, the inversion